Hydrocodone and IbuprofenPronunciation

 Incidence less than 1%

-Hydrocodone bitartrate and ibuprofen tablets contain hydrocodone, an opioid agonist, and is a Schedule III controlled substance.
-Hydrocodone bitartrate and ibuprofen, and other opioids used in analgesia can be abused and are subject to criminal diversion.
+Hydrocodone bitartrate and ibuprofen tablets contain hydrocodone, an opioid agonist, and is a Schedule II controlled substance.
+Hydrocodone bitartrate and ibuprofen tablets, and other opioids used in analgesia can be abused and are subject to criminal diversion.

 Addiction is a primary, chronic, neurobiologic disease, with genetic, psychosocial, and environmental factors influencing its development and manifestations.
 It is characterized by behaviors that include one or more of the following: impaired control over drug use, compulsive use, continued use despite harm, and craving.
 Drug addiction is a treatable disease utilizing a multidisciplinary approach, but relapse is common.